DIAGNijmegen/website-content/content/pages/members/victor-zudilin.md

 orcid:
 linkedin:

 Victor is a Data Science master student at Radboud University, Nijmegen.
 He received his bachelor's degree in Software Engineering at the University of Newcastle, Australia, in 2013.
-In September 2022 he joined the [Diagnostic Image Analysis Group](http://diagnijmegen.nl) to work on his internship and master thesis, focusing on prostate cancer lesion detection and developing a new cross-cancer image format.
+In September 2022 he joined the [Diagnostic Image Analysis Group](http://diagnijmegen.nl) to work on his internship and master thesis until September 2023, focusing on prostate cancer lesion detection and developing a new cross-cancer image format.
 He is supervised by [member/joeran-bosma].